Skip to content

 Can be used to transform individual modules.
 To prevent additional parsing overhead in case e.g. this hook already used this.parse to generate an AST for some reason, this hook can optionally return a { code, ast, map } object.
 The ast must be a standard ESTree AST with start and end properties for each node.
 If the transformation does not move code, you can preserve existing sourcemaps by setting map to null.
 Otherwise, you might need to generate the source map.
 See the section on source code transformations.

-Note that in watch mode or when using the cache explicitly, the result of this hook is cached when rebuilding and the hook is only triggered again for a module id if either the code of the module has changed or a file has changed that was added via this.addWatchFile the last time the hook was triggered for this module.
+Note that in watch mode or when using the cache explicitly, the result of this hook is cached when rebuilding and the hook is only triggered again for a module id if either the code of the module has changed or a file has changed that was added via this.addWatchFile or this.emitFile the last time the hook was triggered for this module.

 In all other cases, the shouldTransformCachedModule hook is triggered instead, which gives access to the cached module.
 Returning true from shouldTransformCachedModule will remove the module from cache and instead call transform again.